-1. Prepare a culture of endothelial cells
+Prepare a culture of endothelial cells

-Plate PromoCell Endothelial Cells at 5.000 Cells per cm in a suitable culture vessel using the recommended endothelial growth medium (see page 8).
+Plate PromoCell endothelial cells at 5.000 cells per cm2 (or as recommended in the respective product manual) in a suitable culture vessel using the recommended endothelial growth medium (see page 9).
 Replace culture medium every 2-3 days.
-Allow the cell to reach 70-90% confluency.
+Allow the cells to reach 70-90% confluency.

-2. Prepare invasion assay chambers and adjust media and reagents to appropriate temperatures
+Prepare invasion assay chambers and adjust media and reagents to appropriate temperatures

 Prepare an appropriate amount of assay medium by adding 10% FCS to the Endothelial Cell Basal Medium (e.g. 9 ml basal medium + 1 ml FCS).
-Add 750 $\mu$ l assay medium to each well and 500 $\mu$ l to the Matrigel-coated inserts.
-Place the 24-well plate in a humidified incubator (37°C, 5% CO2) for 1-2 hours.
+Add 750 μ l assay medium to each well and 500 μ l to the Matrigel®-coated inserts.
+Place the 24-well plate in a humidified incubator (37°C, 5% CO $2$) for 1-2 hours.